mattermost/mattermost-plugin-playbooks/README.md

 Now you are ready to run the tests from within `tests-e2e/`.
 There are two alternative ways:

-1. run `npm test` to run all tests headlessly.
+1. Run `npm test` to run all tests headlessly.
-2. run `npm run cypress:open` to open the Cypress dashboard, select the test spec you want and run it.
+2. Run `npm run cypress:open` to open the Cypress dashboard, select the test spec you want and run it.

 For a full documentation on E2E tests for Mattermost web app and troubleshooting, please see https://developers.mattermost.com/contribute/webapp/end-to-end-tests/.